 double-click the PID controller block.
 In the block

 parameters dialog box, in the Controller drop-down

 Click Apply.
 Then, click Tune.
-This action updates the PID Tuner with a new controller design, this time for a PID controller.
+This action updates PID Tuner with a new controller design, this time for a PID controller.
 Click to the Simulink model with this initial PID controller design, so that you can compare the results when you change design focus.

 As in the PI case, the initial PID design balances reference tracking and disturbance rejection.
 In this case as well, the controller yields some overshoot in the reference-tracking response, and suppresses the input disturbance with a longer settling time.

-Change the PID Tuner design focus to favor reference tracking
+Change the PID Tuner design focus to favor

+coefficient.
 To do so, click

 and in the Focus menu, select